Perturbative sigma models, elliptic cohomology and the Witten genus: Warm-up 2: the perturbative -sigma model and the -genus

 \subsection{A local index map for $1|1$-EFTs}

-When $X$ is oriented, the supermanifold $\pi TX$ has a canonical volume form coming from integration of differential forms on~$X$.
-Any nonvanishing function on $\pi TX$ can be used to modify the volume form.
-More generally, given a function on $\R_{>0}\times \pi TX$, we may define a relative volume form for the projection,~$\R_{>0}\times \pi TX\to \R_{>0}$.
+When $X$ is oriented, the super manifold $\Pi TX$ has a canonical volume form coming from integration of differential forms on~$X$.
+Any nonvanishing function on $\Pi TX$ can be used to modify the volume form.
+Similarly, given a function on $\R_{>0}\times \Pi TX$ there is a canonical volume form along the fibers of the projection,~$\R_{>0}\times \Pi TX\to \R_{>0}$, that we can modify by any nonvanishing function on $\R_{>0}\times \Pi TX$.